 Especially right when you’re moving away from home for the first time, you are going to have much money to work with.
 Plus, you don’t have that much experience as an adult yet, so you probably aren’t even confident what kinds of things you need to, or what types of bills you’ll have.
 In this case, it’s pretty easy to prove that renting will be better than buying.
 Or, if you know that you’ll be moving from one location to another for work or school soon, that’s another instance where purchasing a home can be financially unfeasible because you have to sell it right away.

 Then there is the matter of renting industrial equipment.
-If there is any kind of hard-core renovations that you have to do as a person or even as a business, you may not have the budget to spend millions of dollars on purchasing heavy industry equipment.
+If there is any kind of hard-core renovations that you have to do as a person or even as a business, you may not have the budget to spend millions of dollars on purchasing heavy industry equipment or industrial vehicles like forklifts.
+This would mean that even expenses such as those you can see here might be borne by the rental company.
 Because of this, it’s easy to assume that finding a package deal on equipment that you need as part of a rental agreement will make far more sense.
 If you look at extended budgets for different projects, you’ll see this is always going to be true.

 Expensive Creative Productions